deomorxsy/deomorxsy.github.io/about.md

 # About

 <section class="quotes">
-	<div class="summary">Curiosity and passion for reading.
-Taking notes and explain things that I don't 100% understand.
-Computers: that’s what led me here.</div>
+	<div class="summary">Curiosity about how things work and taking notes.
+That's the idea behind this blog. </div>
 	<hr class="-center">
 </section>